An almost sure invariance principle for some classes of non-stationary mixing sequences: ASIP: proof Theorem

 where $C>0$ is a constant.
-This shows that the first additional condition is satisfied.
-To show that $A_j$ are uniformly bounded in $L^p$, notice that by \cite[Theorem 6.17]{PelBook} applied with $\xi_j=X_j\cdot u$ for an arbitrary unit vector $u$ we get that for every $p>2$ we have
+This shows that the first additional condition in \cite[Theorem 2.1]{DH} is satisfied.
+To show that $A_j$ are uniformly bounded in $L^p$, combining our assumption \eqref{phi half} with \cite[Theorem 6.17]{PelBook} and taking into account \eqref{Block Cntrl}, we see that for every $p>2$,

 The last condition we need to verify is that